 6. Production of a one hour DVD SWIFT CHIMNEY ADVENTURES.

-8. Data collection of inside the roost site temperatures at seven different structures which highlight how the masonry sites releases heat to the swifts during the night.
+8. Data collection of inside the at seven different structures which highlight how the masonry sites releases heat to the swifts during the night.

 9. "Fixing" the large smokestack at Sedro Woolley's Northern State Hospital, which immediately raised its roosting numbers from barely double digits to thousands, then tens of thousands.